electricimp/BQ25895M/README.md

 # BQ25895M #

-The [BQ25895M](http://www.ti.com/lit/ds/symlink/bq25895m.pdf) is switch-mode battery charge and system power path management device for single-cell Li-Ion and Li-polymer batteries.
+Driver library for the [BQ25895M](http://www.ti.com/lit/ds/symlink/bq25895m.pdf) and the [BQ25895](https://www.ti.com/lit/ds/symlink/bq25895.pdf), switch-mode battery charge and system power path management device for single-cell Li-Ion and Li-polymer batteries.
 It supports high input voltage fast charging and communicates over an I&sup2;C interface.
+The BQ25895 and the BQ25895M have different default settings.
+See the [*enable()*](#enablesettings) method for details on the default charge settings.

-**To include this library in your project, add** `#require "BQ25895M.device.lib.nut:1.0.0"` **at the top of your device code.**
+**To include this library in your project, add** `#require "BQ25895M.device.lib.nut:2.0.0"` **at the top of your device code.**

+**Note** When using an impC001 breakout board without a battery connected it is recommended you always enable the battery charger with BQ25895 default settings.
+If a battery is connected please follow the instructions in the [Examples](./Examples/README.md) directory to figure out correct settings for your battery.

 ## Class Usage ##

 ### Constructor: BQ25895M(*i2cBus [,i2cAddress]*) ###

+The constructor does not configure the battery charger.
+It is recommended that either the *enable()* function with settings for your battery or the *disable()* function is called immediately after the constructor and on cold boots.

 #### Parameters ####